A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 I frequently cycle up to and over 100 miles, often in places I’ve never been before, pre-planning my route to visit particular places, follow the nicest roads/avoid the nasty roads and pass the features I want (cake stops!) when I want.
-Rather than keep stopping and looking at a map/route-card, I’ve used a Garmin Edge to follow the route for many years with great success.
+Rather than keep stopping and looking at a map/route-card, I’ve used a Garmin Edge to follow my desired route for many years with great success.

 This guide is broken down into just 5 steps: